Artemis UK Future Leaders Plc - PDMR Shareholding

 Notification of transactions by Persons Discharging Managerial Responsibilities ('PDMRs') and persons closely associated with them

-Artemis UK Future Leaders plc (the 'Company') announces that Mr Michael Jonathan Prentis, Director of the Company, has purchased 4,000 ordinary shares of £0.20 each.
+Artemis UK Future Leaders plc (the 'Company') has been notified that Francesca Shirley, a connected person to Mr William Tamworth, fund manager of the Company, has purchased 10,750 ordinary shares of £0.20 each.

-Following the transaction Mr Michael Jonathan Prentis holds 22,104 ordinary shares in the Company.
+Following the transaction Francesca Shirley holds 25,000 ordinary shares in the Company.

 The below announcement is made in accordance with the requirements of the UK Market Abuse Regulation.